 3. Required by the authorities when we report on any suspicious activity that could indicate money laundering.

 4.Undertaking affordability reviews , where we will use all the data across the group companies to ensure we are fully aware of your Group commitments.

 5. Required to provide information to our industry regulators.

 We will undertake this processing to satisfy a legal obligation.
-Sometimes we will ask you to provide physical forms of identity when you take a product with us.
+Sometimes we will ask you to provide physical forms of identity when you take a product with us, this may include photo identification and a recorded video of yourself requesting a loan.
 Alternatively we may use information from the CRAs.
 This type of search is not seen or used by other lenders to assess your ability to obtain credit.